Lindsey Carmichael: Athens Paralympics

 She continued to compete, while attending the University of Texas with a double major in English and history, representing the United States by attending competitions in Korea, Slovakia, and England.

 She achieved both All-American and Academic All-American status as an archer in both 2006 and 2007 for UT.

-In 2006 Lindsey finished in the National Archery Championship US Open in 5th place as an able-bodied archer.
+In 2006 Lindsey finished in the National Archery Championship US Open in 5th place as a nondisabled archer.

 Beijing Paralympics

 In 2008 Lindsey finished competition for the USA at the Summer Paralympics in Beijing with a bronze medal by shooting a score of 105 (out of a possible 120), the highest women's recurve score of the day.
-This marks the first time since 1984 that an American woman won a medal in Paralympic Archery competition, and the first time in 24 years that an American woman medaled in singles archery competition in any Olympic Games.
+This marks the first time for a U.S. female archer to have won an individual medal in archery since Susan Hagel's bronze medal in the 1996 Paralympic Games in Atlanta.

 During her time in Beijing, she kept a blog called Rings and Arrows, which received some attention after exposure on Metaquotes.